 Customer Key Performance Indicators

-You can measure customer satisfaction in different ways, such as feedback forms, social media, and other such methods that are hard to quantify.
+You can measure customer satisfaction in different ways.
+Things like feedback forms, social media, and other such methods that are hard to quantify.

 The most successful food trucks aim to get at least 50 percent of their customers to visit their service window at least once a week.
 You can have your staff mark order tickets to confirm that an order is from a repeat customer.
 However, if your service window employees don’t specifically ask each customer whether they’ve visited your truck in the past, this trend can be difficult to track.